stenslae/stenslae/README.md

 - 👋 Hi, I’m **Emma Stensland**.
 Welcome to my GitHub! <3
 - ✏️ I post personal projects publicly and classwork privately here!
-- 🌱 I’m currently getting my bachelors in Electrical Engineering, and have an interest in security.
+- 🌱 I’m currently getting my bachelors in Electrical Engineering, and have an interest in embedded sytems and cybersecurity.
 - 👀 I do art, writing, gaminng, and yoga in my free time!
 - 📫 How to reach me: emma@stensland.com